- Dr Gerhard Anders

 Since 2014 Gerhard serves as the convenor of the network on the anthropology of law, rights and governance LAW NET of the European Association of Social Anthropologists (EASA).
 If you want to learn more about his approach to legal anthropology, read the interview on the blog Allegra Lab: anthropology, law, art, world.
 For his take on international criminal justice see the youtube video of his Law after Lunch Lecture held in December 2013 (in German) at the Martin-Luther University Halle/Wittenberg in Germany.

-Gerhard is one of the Principal Investigators of the new European Joint Doctorate Anthropology of Human Security in Africa ANTHUSIA funded by the European Commission (Horizon 2020 Research and Innovation Programme under the Marie Sklodoswka-Curie grant agreement no. 764546) that is run by Aarhus University (lead applicant), University of Oslo, University of Leuven and University of Edinburgh.
+Gerhard is one of the Principal Investigators of the new European Joint Doctorate Anthropology of Human Security in Africa ANTHUSIA funded by the European Commission (Horizon 2020 Research and Innovation Programme under the Marie Sklodoswka-Curie grant agreement no. 764546) that is run by Aarhus University (lead applicant), University of Oslo, Catholic University of Leuven and University of Edinburgh.

 Gerhard’s research focuses on globally circulating ideas about development, good governance, international criminal justice and the rule of law, tracking the everyday experiences of civil servants, lawyers and others involved in the production and diffusion of administrative and legal knowledge.
 Together with Anne Griffiths from the School of Law he ran a British Academy funded International Partnership and Mobility Scheme (2015-2017) with the Universities of Botswana, Zimbabwe and Malawi titled Realising Justice?
 Land Reform in Southern Africa.